 Thirty-eight percent of locals are age 45 or better, and most residents hold conservative views.
 Thirty-one percent hold at least a four year college degree.
 The city has some racial diversity, and the crime rate meets the national average.
 The cost of living is 6% above the national average.
 Navarre has grown by a whopping 325% within the last two decades.

 Life in Navarre is leisurely and unassuming, and much of it revolves around Navarre Beach, which is on the other side of Santa Rosa Sound.
 Boasting a stretch of exceptionally white sand kissed by the Gulf's emerald waters, Navarre Beach and Navarre itself draw tourists who come to swim and surf along this part of the Gulf Islands National Seashore, which has miles of undeveloped dunes and beaches.
 Canoeing on the Blackwater River that meanders through the thick foliage of nearby Blackwater River State Forest is also a popular pastime.

 Navarre's downtown is small but quaint, with ice cream shops, cafes, bookstores and other retailers.
 Weekly summer concerts in the park, the Taste of Navarre and Christmas in Navarre are a few of the local events.
 The public Club at Hidden Creek offers 18 holes of golf.
-The Navarre Beach Marine Sanctuary is a recently reef project that local leaders hope will attract SCUBA divers.
+The Navarre Beach Marine Sanctuary is a recently completed reef project that local leaders hope will attract SCUBA divers.
 Most jobs are tourist related, and many residents work in Pensacola or Fort Walton Beach.
-It should be noted that hurricane insurance is expensive here, particularly in the southern sections of the city (northern sections are built on higher ground).

 The E.H.
 Pullham Senior Center is across the street from the Navarre Public Library and offers a variety of programs and activities.
 The library is a member of the Santa Rosa County Library System and has guest lecturers, classes, pancake breakfasts, book sales and public computers with internet access.
 Getting to the center and the library has to be accomplished via automobile, though, since Navarre does not have a public transportation system and the county system is limited.